 Oct 2020 Albert, N.

 This whitepaper discusses an unintended configuration-based (non-technical) vulnerability that allows privileged users of a peer-to-peer VoIP network relying on a centralized directory for the purposes of interswitch routing to move laterally from switches participating in the peer-to-peer network to private switches that do not necessarily have a public presence, which may be potentially undesired behavior.
 The vulnerability stems not from any particular technical vulnerabilities but from operational and configurational oversights.
+The most common attack vector is likely to be a variant of DNS rebinding attack.
 The factors that allow a successful exploit to occur are discussed as well as several possible mitigations.